 Increase Sales with 15 Restaurant Marketing Ideas: 30 Minutes, $30 Each or Less

 First of all, you’re busy.
 But marketing is a must for increasing sales and bringing in guests.
 What can you do?
 Take 30 minutes to tackle one of these 15 restaurant marketing ideas.
 BONUS: Most are free, none cost more than $30, and each should deliver awesome ROI – fast.
+From happy hour to those slower nights, get ready for a boost in sales.
 Let’s do this.

 1) FREE: Respond to that Pesky Yelp Review